sofiabsilva/learning-path/100DaysOfCode/R02Log.md

 #### :mortar_board: Problem Solving

 **Today's Progress:** Didn't make much progress.
 Just trying to figure things out but my code still doesn't compile...
 I think the issue is that I'm not understanding pointers and file pointers well enough.
 Gotta go back and re-read and re-watch material to see if any lightbulb goes off...

+Day 46:
+compiled the code sucessfully... that's about it as far as progress goes